tst-ccamp/earthenterprise_wiki/Frequently-Asked-Questions.md

 ## Why do I get an error complaining about a gzip file not being valid? (gzip: stdin: not in gzip format)
 Open GEE uses git-lfs to store its large files, such as gz files, in GitHub.
 Follow the [GitHub git-lfs Instructions](https://git-lfs.github.com/) on how to install git-lfs.
-After installing the extension you will need to clone the repo again.
+After installing the extension you will need to clone the repo again or try running `git lfs pull` in the repo.

 ## I've signed a CLA.
 Why does GitHub have an X on my commit and it says "Failure: need a CLA for one or more commit authors" when I hover over the X?
 The email field set on each commit should match the email address specified in your GitHub account.
 Follow the instructions [here](https://help.github.com/articles/setting-your-email-in-git/).
 Next, rebase your commits, verify they have the correct email set, and do `git push origin --force` on the branch you want to merge.